 - Members of existing start-ups can apply, but each member must submit an application.
 Include the names of your teammates in the additional comments section.

 How to Apply

-Applications for the 2021 cohort open on Feb.
-26 and are due April 15, 2021 at 11:59 p.m.
-Central Standard Time.
+Applications for the 2021 cohort open on March 29th, 2021 and are due May 16th, 2021 at 11:59 PM Central Time.
 The application consists of a few essay questions, an optional video, a resume, and professional or academic references.
 Once applicants complete the application they will receive a confirmation email.
-They will be notified if they have been accepted or waitlisted into the program by May 1.
-Applicants who are offered acceptance into the program have until May 7 to accept.
+Applicants will be notified if they have been accepted or waitlisted into the program by June 4th, 2021.

 Frequently Asked Questions